zosconnect/sample-nodejs-clients/README.md

   ]
 }
 ```
-To run the `sample-1.js`, issue the following command from a command window or Telnet session if using Node.js on z/OS:
+To run the `sample-1.js`, issue the following commands from a command window or Telnet session if using Node.js on z/OS:
 ```
 cd sample1
 node sample-1.js